tedb-org/teDB/README.md

     });
 // If you would like to remove an object that exactly
 // matches all parameters.
 If lets say you remove _id then
 // you can use compressObj.
+Useful when you do not want to
+// remove many.
 const doc = {/* contents */};
 const target = {};
 compressObj(doc, target);